 9. Take In the Sights From a Duck Boat

 Duck boats are a classic southern tradition and a great way to get in some sightseeing.
 Austin Duck Adventures is a reputable company that takes tourists on a cruise from the Austin visitor center in the downtown area to Lake Austin.
-You’ll float along Congress Avenue and get a glimpse of the Texas State Capitol.
+You’ll float along Congress Avenue and get a glimpse of the Texas State Capitol building.

 10. Float the River

 Nothing says summer quite like packing up some floaties, beverages, and snacks for a cruise down the river with your friends.
 You’ll join local Austinites and tourists alike for a sun-drenched and refreshing adventure.
-You can head out to the river yourself or hop on a tour like the ones from Texas State Tubes.
+You can head out to the river yourself or hop on a guided tour like the ones from Texas State Tubes.
 If you go on your own, get there early or be prepared for a long wait for parking.

 11. Congress Avenue Bridge Bats